onlybakam/cicd-workshop/4_Lab4.md

 ## Lab 4 - Hands-on with Device Farm

-WIP
-- use existing DF project
-- create a device pool
-- upload new APK (console or CLI)
-- create a new run
-  - upload a new espresso test

 In this lab, you will interact directly with AWS Device Farm and run some instrumentation tests.

 ### Stage 1: Create a device pool